dclong/blog/en/content/2018-10-18-my-docker-images.markdown

 Please refer to [dclong/xinstall](https://github.com/dclong/xinstall) for more details.

-## Use Spark in JupyterLab Notebook
+## Use Spark in JupyterLab Notebooks

 - [Use Spark with the Almond Scala Kernel in JupyterLab](http://www.legendu.net/misc/blog/spark-almond-jupyterlab/)